Skip To Content

 Since 2016, we have provided over 150 paid internships to more than 100 students from the City University of New York (CUNY).

-We offer a High School Student Urban Nature (SUN) paid internship program working with students in Forest Park, Queens and in the Greenbelt, Staten Island.
+We offer a high school Student Urban Nature (SUN) paid internship program working with students in Forest Park, Queens, and in the Greenbelt, Staten Island.
 In 2024, our new fellowship program launched for CUNY students interested in natural resource management.

-Recent internship triumphs
+Recent triumphs

 Internships with CUNY students in mind